-Our objective is to provide our employees with a workplace that stresses health and wellness.
-To that end, we are committed to continually evaluate our workplace for offerings which will enhance the wellbeing of our workforce and further our goal of creating a workplace that all our employees are proud of.
+Our objective is to provide our employees with a workplace that promotes good health and wellbeing.
+To that end, we are committed to continually evaluating our workplace for offerings which will enhance the wellbeing of our workforce and further our goal of creating a workplace that all our employees are proud of.
 These include, but are not limited to, enhancements to our physical facilities, benefits and other offerings to our employees.